softpeak007/mission-control-ai/README.md

 ---

-## 📄 Licensing & Disclaimers
+## ## 📄 Licensing & Disclaimers

-Distributed under the MIT License.
-See `LICENSE` for details.
+Copyright © 2026 Softpeak.
+All rights reserved.

+Mission Control AI and its source code are provided for demonstration, evaluation, and hackathon submission purposes only.

+No part of this software may be copied, modified, redistributed, or used for commercial purposes without prior written permission from the copyright holder.

-*Disclaimer: Mission Control AI does not dispense official legal or registered investment advice.
-Compiled plans represent simulated algorithmic strategies that must be finalized in conjunction with local certified legal practitioners.*
+*Disclaimer: Mission Control AI does not dispense official legal, financial, or investment advice.
+Generated outputs are AI-assisted strategic recommendations and should be independently verified before implementation.*